Non-collinear magnetism in the post-perovskite thiocyanate frameworks CsM(NCS)$_3$: Discussion

-Our magnetometry and neutron diffraction measurements show that the compounds magnetically order between 6 and 16 K, significantly lower than the closest chemical analogues, the binary thiocyanates \ce{M(NCS)2} M = Mn, Fe, Co, Ni, Cu,\citep{Cliffe2018, Bassey2020} which order at \(T_\mathrm{N}=29\;\)K for \ce{Mn(NCS)2}, \(T_\mathrm{N}=20\;\)K for \ce{Co(NCS)2}\citep{Shurdha2012, Bassey2020} and \(T_\mathrm{N}=54\;\)K for \ce{Ni(NCS)2}.\citep{Bassey2020, defotis_antiferromagnetism_1993} This reduction in ordering temperature also occurs in atomic post-perovskites, where post-perovskite \ce{NaNiF3} orders at \(T_\mathrm{N} = 22\) K, compared to \(T_\mathrm{C} = 156\) K for the perovskite phase.\citep{shirako_high-pressure_2012} The reported ordering temperatures of the oxide post-perovskites are an order of magnitude larger than those of the fluorides and thiocyanates,\citep{ohgushi_metal-insulator_2006, yamaura_synthesis_2009, shirako_magnetic_2010} likely as the oxide anions lie closer to the metal-insulator boundary.
+Our magnetometry and neutron diffraction measurements show that the compounds magnetically order between 6 and 16 K, significantly lower than the closest chemical analogues, the binary thiocyanates \ce{M(NCS)2} M = Mn, Fe, Co, Ni, Cu,\citep{Cliffe2018, Bassey2020} which order at \(T_\mathrm{N}=29\;\)K for \ce{Mn(NCS)2}, \(T_\mathrm{N}=20\;\)K for \ce{Co(NCS)2}\citep{Shurdha2012, Bassey2020} and \(T_\mathrm{N}=54\;\)K for \ce{Ni(NCS)2}.\citep{Bassey2020, defotis_antiferromagnetism_1993} The atomic post-perovskites have a range in ordering temperatures, with the fluorides ordering at similar temperatures to \ce{CsM(NCS)3}, for example post-perovskite \ce{NaNiF3} orders at \(T_\mathrm{N}=22\;\)K (compared to \(T_\mathrm{C}=156\;\)K for the perovskite phase).\citep{shirako_high-pressure_2012} The reported ordering temperatures of the oxide post-perovskites are an order of magnitude larger, for example \ce{CaIrO3} has \(T_\mathrm{N}=115\;\)K,\citep{ohgushi_metal-insulator_2006, yamaura_synthesis_2009, shirako_magnetic_2010} likely as the oxides lie closer to the metal-insulator boundary.

 One key difference between \ce{CsM(NCS)3} and \ce{M(NCS)2} is that the post-perovskites only have three-atom connections between transition metals (\(\mu_{13}\)NCS coordination mode), whereas \ce{M(NCS)2} have both one-atom and three-atom connections (\(\mu_{133}\)NCS).
 The additional \ce{M-S-M} superexchange pathway in the binary thiocyanates likely strengthens the magnetic interactions in the binary thiocyanates, although DFT calculations of \ce{Cu(NCS)2} suggest that interactions through the \ce{M-S-C-N-M} can be as strong or stronger than through \ce{M-S-M} bridges.\citep{Cliffe2018} Our DFT calculations further support this, showing appreciable superexchange through the end-to-end bridging thiocyanates.